Keith Anthony Morrison: Academia

 His first teaching appointment was as an art instructor at Roosevelt High School in Gary, Indiana, from 1965 to 1967.

 Morrison served as an associate professor and chair of the art department at DePaul University, Chicago, from 1969 to 1971.
 He successfully proposed and wrote undergraduate degree programs in art and art education.

-Morrison was assistant professor of art at Fisk University, an HBCU in Nashville, Tennessee, from 1967 to 1969.
+He was assistant professor of art at Fisk University, an HBCU in Nashville, Tennessee, from 1967 to 1969.

-He was appointed associate dean of the college of architecture and art at the University of Illinois, Chicago from 1972 to 1976; and an associate professor of art (while serving as associate dean) at the University of Illinois, Chicago from 1974 to 1979.
+Morrison was appointed associate dean of the college of architecture and art at the University of Illinois, Chicago from 1972 to 1976; and an associate professor of art (while serving as associate dean) at the University of Illinois, Chicago from 1974 to 1979.

 In 1979, he became only the fourth African American to be appointed full professor in the history of the University of Maryland, College Park (UMCP), where he taught until 1992.
 From 1987 to 1992, he was chair of the art department, at the University of Maryland, College Park.
 At the University of Maryland, he created a lecture series for women and minorities, which brought lecturers from across the country.
 He was appointed Chair of the UMCP art department from 1989 until his departure in 1992.

 From January 1993 to June 1994, he was dean for academic affairs at the San Francisco Art Institute.
 From May 1994 to July 1996, he was dean of the college of creative arts at San Francisco State University.

 From August 1996 to January 1997, he was dean of the college of arts and humanities at the University of Maryland, College Park.

 In February 1997, he returned to his former position of dean of the college of creative arts at San Francisco State University, a position he held until 2005.
 At San Francisco State, he raised funds, created festivals and exhibitions in art, film, music, and theatre.
 He was also the founder and director of the annual John Handy Jazz Festival, held at San Francisco State University, from 2000 to 2001.

-Morrison was appointed dean for the Tyler School of Arts at Temple University from 2005 to 2008.
+He was appointed dean for the Tyler School of Arts at Temple University from 2005 to 2008.
 At Tyler, he restructured the budget, expanded the programs internationally to include Africa, Asia, Central, and South America, and added many faculty and lab technicians.

-Morrison has also been a visiting faculty at several institutions, including as the visiting Chaves/King Professor, at the University of Michigan, Ann Arbor, with a joint appointment in the School of Art and the Institute for the Humanities, in the spring of 1990.
-He has lectured at numerous art schools and universities across us, in Cuba, Japan, Taiwan, and Liberia, and many universities across China.
-He is Professor Emeritus in the Tyler School of Art, Temple University.
+Morrison was also a visiting faculty at several institutions, including as the visiting Chaves/King Professor, at the University of Michigan, Ann Arbor, with a joint appointment in the School of Art and the Institute for the Humanities, in the spring of 1990.
+He lectured at numerous art schools and universities across us, in Cuba, Japan, Taiwan, and Liberia, and many universities across China.
+He was Professor Emeritus in the Tyler School of Art, Temple University.

+Death

+Morrison died June 1, 2026, at the age of 84.